psylinse/stream-hubspot-chat-transcript/README.md

 ![](images/stream-create-new-app-button.png)

 4. Stream will generate a Key and Secret for your app.
-You need to copy these into your `.env` file as well.
+You need to copy these into your `.env` file.

 ![](images/stream-key-secret-copy.png)